-Page REPORT ON CORPORATE GOVERNANCE AND OWNERSHIP STRUCTURES 7 Introduction 9 Adoption of the Corporate Governance Code 11 OVERVIEW 13 PART I - INFORMATION ON OWNERSHIP STRUCTURES 31 Introduction Share Capital - Ordinary shares and savings shares - Securities traded on non-European markets - Own shares Share Transfers Shareholder Base - Main Shareholders - Shareholders' agreements "Change of control" clauses Allocated Assets PART II - INFORMATION ON THE ADOPTION OF THE CORPORATE GOVERNANCE CODE AND OTHER INFORMATION ON GOVERNANCE 33 The Board of Directors 33 Powers of the Board of Directors 33 Composition of the Board of Directors - Structure, composition and appointment - Term of office, replacement and removal - Chairman and Deputy Chairperson - Managing Director 34 Outline Requirements Integrity requirements Reputation and fairness requirements Professionalism requirements Board induction Independence requirements: independent Board Directors Grounds for incompatibility Management or control positions of Board Directors and time availability 39 Conflicts of Interest - Introduction - Interests of Board Directors - Transactions with related parties and associated entities and obligations of Board Members and General Managers of the Bank 43 THE BOARD OF DIRECTORS' SELF-ASSESSMENT 44 OPERATION OF THE BOARD OF DIRECTORS - Calling of meetings - Reports to Directors 46
+REPORT ON CORPORATE GOVERNANCE AND OWNERSHIP Page STRUCTURES 7 Introduction 9 Adoption of the Corporate Governance Code 11 OVERVIEW 13 PART I - INFORMATION ON OWNERSHIP STRUCTURES 35 Introduction Share Capital - Securities traded on non-European markets - Own shares Share Transfers Shareholder Base - Main Shareholders - Shareholders' agreements "Change of control" clauses Allocated Assets PART II - INFORMATION ON THE ADOPTION OF THE CORPORATE GOVERNANCE CODE AND OTHER INFORMATION ON GOVERNANCE 37 The Board of Directors 37 Powers of the Board of Directors 37 Composition of the Board of Directors - Composition, diversity and appointment - Term of office, replacement and removal - Chairman and Deputy Chairperson - Managing Director 38 SUITABILITY REQUIREMENTS - Integrity requirements, and reputation and fairness criteria - Professionalism requirements and competence criteria - Board induction - Independence requirements: Independent Directors - Grounds for incompatibility - Management or control positions of Directors and time commitment 43 Conflicts of Interest - Introduction - Interests of Directors - Transactions with related parties and associated entities and obligations of Board Members and General Managers of the Bank 47 THE BOARD OF DIRECTORS' SELF-ASSESSMENT 48 OPERATION OF THE BOARD OF DIRECTORS - Calling of meetings - Reports to Directors - Conduct of meetings and the decision-making process - Frequency of meetings and Director attendance - Contestation of resolutions 50

-Conduct of meetings and the decision-making process Frequency of meetings and Director attendance Contestation of resolutions THE MANAGEMENT CONTROL COMMITTEE - Duties and powers - Composition and appointment - Term of office, replacement and removal - Qualification requirements - Operation of the Committee - Self-assessment of the Committee 50 Committees appointed by the Board of Directors: composition and operations - Nomination Committee - Remuneration Committee - Risks Committee - Committee for Transactions with Related Parties and Associated Entities 56 Remuneration 61 INFORMATION FLOWS FROM CORPORATE BODIES AND TO CORPORATE BODIES 62 Operating structure - Divisions and Business Units, Governance Areas and Head Office Departments reporting directly to the Managing Director and CEO - Group's Managerial Committees 63 The internal control and risk management system 65 Main Characteristics 65 THE ROLE OF THE CORPORATE BODIES 67 THE MANAGER RESPONSIBLE FOR PREPARING THE COMPANY'S FINANCIAL REPORTS 68 THE FINANCIAL REPORTING PROCESS MONITORING 69 THE ROLE OF THE MANAGERIAL COMMITTEES 70 THE CHIEF RISK OFFICER 71 THE CHIEF COMPLIANCE OFFICER 71 THE LEGAL AFFAIRS HEAD OFFICE DEPARTMENT - GROUP GENERAL COUNSEL 72 Internal auditing 72 THE SURVEILLANCE BODY AND THE ORGANISATIONAL, MANAGEMENT AND CONTROL MODEL PURSUANT TO LEGISLATIVE DECREE 231/2001 74 INDEPENDENT AUDITING 76 TREATMENT OF CORPORATE INFORMATION - Inside information and Insiders List - Internal Dealing 77 RELATIONS WITH SHAREHOLDERS AND THE FINANCIAL COMMUNITY - THE WEBSITE 78 SHAREHOLDERS' MEETINGS: PROCEDURES AND SHAREHOLDERS' RIGHTS The Shareholders' Meeting of Intesa Sanpaolo Duties of the Shareholders' Meeting Calling and conduct of work Additions to the agenda and submission of new proposed resolution Right to ask questions on items on the agenda Participation and representation - The Appointed Representative 79

-Voting rights Contestation of shareholder resolutions The Special Savings Shareholders' Meeting The right of withdrawal
+THE MANAGEMENT CONTROL COMMITTEE - Duties and powers - Composition and appointment - Term of office, replacement and removal - Suitability requirements - Operation of the Committee - Self-assessment of the Committee 54 COMMITTEES APPOINTED BY THE BOARD OF DIRECTORS: COMPOSITION AND OPERATIONS - Nomination Committee - Remuneration Committee - Risks Committee - Committee for Transactions with Related Parties and Associated Entities 60 Remuneration 65 INFORMATION FLOWS FROM CORPORATE BODIES AND TO CORPORATE BODIES 66 Operating structure - Divisions, Governance Areas and Head Office Departments reporting directly to the Managing Director and CEO - Group's Managerial Committees 67 The internal control and risk management system 69 Main Characteristics 69 THE ROLE OF THE CORPORATE BODIES 71 THE MANAGER RESPONSIBLE FOR PREPARING THE COMPANY'S FINANCIAL REPORTS 72 THE FINANCIAL REPORTING PROCESS MONITORING 73 THE ROLE OF THE MANAGERIAL COMMITTEES 74 THE CHIEF RISK OFFICER 75 THE CHIEF COMPLIANCE OFFICER 75 THE LEGAL AFFAIRS HEAD OFFICE DEPARTMENT - GROUP GENERAL COUNSEL 76 Internal auditing 76 THE SURVEILLANCE BODY AND THE ORGANISATIONAL, MANAGEMENT AND CONTROL MODEL PURSUANT TO LEGISLATIVE DECREE 231/2001 78 INDEPENDENT AUDITING 80 TREATMENT OF CORPORATE INFORMATION - Inside information and Insiders List - Internal Dealing 81 RELATIONS WITH SHAREHOLDERS AND THE FINANCIAL COMMUNITY - THE WEBSITE 82 THE SHAREHOLDERS' MEETING: PROCEDURES AND SHAREHOLDERS' RIGHTS - The Shareholders' Meeting of Intesa Sanpaolo - Duties of the Shareholders' Meeting - Calling and conduct of work - Additions to the agenda and submission of new proposed resolution - Right to ask questions on items on the agenda - Participation and representation - The Appointed Representative - Voting rights - Contestation of shareholder resolutions - The right of withdrawal 83

-SOCIAL AND ENVIRONMENTAL RESPONSIBILITY 83

-PART III - SUMMARY TABLES 85
+PART III - SUMMARY TABLES 87

 Table No. 1: Composition of the Board of Directors and Committees

 Table No. 2: List of other management or control offices of Board Directors in other companies listed on regulated markets (also abroad), in financial, banking, insurance or large companies

-APPENDIX 89
+APPENDIX 91

-Table No. 1: "Check List" 91
+Table No. 1: "Check List"

-Table No. 2: "Article 123-bis - Report on corporate governance and ownership structures" 107
+Table No. 2: "Article 123-bis - Report on corporate governance and ownership structures"

-Glossary 109
+Glossary 111

-Report on Corporate Governance and Ownership Structures
+Report on Corporate Governance and Ownership Structures 26 February 2019